stevencombs/retrocombs.github.io/_posts/2019/2019-06-07-creality-ender3-build-surface-upgrade.md

 * original small binder clips don't work due to thickness of glass plate
 * no alternative clips provided

-For now, I would rate the [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface] a winner.
+For now, I would rate the [Creality Upgraded 3D Printer Platform Heated Bed Build Surface Glass Plate][build-surface-amazon] a winner.

 # Long term review
 I will post a long term review at a later date; probably in a couple of months or so.
 I'll be sure to add an item in Todoist to make sure I come back to this so you know if after several prints the build surface it performing as well as it did out-of-the-box.